In this part, we will add health and damage to our player.

 - Add a new State Machine component (located under Bolt as well)

-- Convert its source to a macro called PlayerHealth
+- Create a new macro for it called PlayerHealth

 - Apply the changes to the prefab